FiroCole/CodingChallenge_Hamming/README.md

 - Case Sensitivity: The solution treats differences in case as valid differences between the two strings, adhering to a strict interpretation of character equality.

-:old_key: Key Features
+## :old_key: Key Features

-[:x:] Accurate calculation of the Hamming distance between two equal-length strings.
+- [:x:] Accurate calculation of the Hamming distance between two equal-length strings.

-:sparkles: How to Use
+## :sparkles: How to Use
 To use this function in your project, simply include the hammingDistance function in your JavaScript file.
-Here's a quick example of how to call it:

-let result = hammingDistance('abcd', 'aBCd'); // Should return 2
-console.log(result);

 Feel free to connect with me on LinkedIn or explore more of my projects on GitHub.
 Your feedback and contributions are welcome!